unshopable/liquidx/README.md

 ```

 > **Note**
-> This "LiquidDoc" is also be what will be used to power intellisense/autocompletion in VSCode in a later release.
+> This "LiquidDoc" is also what will be used to power intellisense/autocompletion in VSCode in a later release.

 ## Contributing